 A married woman realizes how unhappy her marriage really is, and that her life needs to go in a different direction.
 After a painful divorce, she takes off on a round-the-world journey to "find herself".

-Anna and Ben, the two children of Jackie and Luke, have to cope with the fact that their parents divorced and that there is a new woman in their father's life: Isabel, a successful photographer.
-She does her best to treat the kids in a way that makes them still feel at home when being with their dad, but also loves her work and does not plan to give it up.
-But full-time mother, regards Isabel's efforts as offensively insufficient.
-She can't understand that work can be important to her as well as the kids.
-The conflict between them is deepened by the sudden diagnose of cancer, which might may be deadly for Jackie.
+Anna and Ben, the two children of Jackie and Luke, must cope with the fact that their parents divorced and their father is now with successful photographer Isabel.
+She does her best to treat the kids in a way that makes them still feel at home when they're with their dad, but she also loves her work and doesn't plan to give it up.
+But full-time mother Jackie finds Isabel's efforts offensively insufficient and can't understand that work can be important to her as well as the kids.
+The conflict between them is deepened by the sudden diagnosis of cancer, which might be deadly for Jackie.
 They all have to learn a little in order to grow together.Written by